nuejs/www/docs/nuejs/getting-started.md

 ## Option 1: npm create
 Setup a new Nue project with `npm create nue <destination>`.
+This is the recommended way to get started.
 For example:

 ``` sh
 npm create nue my-nue-app